 Click the job title for job listings, the number employed, hiring agencies, and job series definitions.

 These position descriptions are excerpted from the qualification standards for each job title in this group.
 In the General Schedule position classification system is established under chapter 51 of title 5, United States Code.
 The term “General Schedule” or “GS” denotes the major position classification system and pay structure for white collar work in the Federal government.
 Agencies that are no longer subject to chapter 51 have replaced the GS pay plan indicator with agency-unique pay plan indicators.
 For example, the Bureau of Prisons uses GL instead of the GS designation.
 For this reason, reference to General Schedule or GS is often omitted from the individual qualification standard sheets.

 There are 32,468 medical doctors in all specialties employed throughout the federal government with positions available in many agencies.
-The VA and HHS employ the largest numbers in this group however smaller number are employed by the Department of Justice which employs 277 doctors for their prison systems and the Department of Transportation employs 47 while the Department of State employs 27.
+The Veterans Administration and HHS employ the largest numbers in this group however smaller number are employed by the Department of Justice which employs 277 doctors for their prison systems and the Department of Transportation employs 47 while the Department of State employs 27.